JoaoGFarias/JoaoGFarias.github.io/_posts/2020-04-15-gentle_intro_mutation_testing.markdown

 The second goal is regression validation.
 The unit checks allow the developer to know if the aforementioned changes end up breaking other behaviors already implemented on the application.

 Another way of saying it is: When a behavior change, *a unit check should fail*.
-If we change a behaior in the product code and all checks pass, it means the changed behavior of the application was not covered properly by the unit check suite.
+If we change a behavior in the product code and all checks pass, it means the changed behavior of the application was not covered properly by the unit check suite.

 ## Where Code Coverage fails

-To avoid having uncovered areas of the application, a common approach is, as we did, to measure the [Code Coverage](https://en.wikipedia.org/wiki/Code_coverage#Basic_coverage_criteria) (have the execution of the checks exercised this piece of code in a particular way?).
+To avoid having uncovered areas of the application, a common approach is, as we did, is to measure the [Code Coverage](https://en.wikipedia.org/wiki/Code_coverage#Basic_coverage_criteria) (it asks 'have the execution of the checks exercised this piece of code in a particular way?').

 Above, Code Coverage metrics indicated to us that we were missing a check.

 That's great and highly valuable!

 However, let's see what happens if we do the following behavior change: